Learning Session Videos to Help you Through the Housing Process

 The demand for on campus housing at WCU is high.
-In order to accommodate all the students who request on-campus housing, USH anticipates that a small percentage of first-year students will start out the fall semester in a triple room, which is a designated double room that will temporarily house three students.
+In order to accommodate all the students who request on-campus housing, USH anticipates that a small percentage of students will start out the fall semester in a triple room, which is a designated double room that will temporarily house three students.
 The suite will have additional furniture to accommodate the residents and the three residents of the bedroom that is tripled will receive a rent credit.
 University Student Housing will work diligently to de-triple units as beds become available.
 This is a common practice and has occurred regularly in the past at WCU.

 Do I have to submit a deposit?